primesoft-group/oneconnexx-docs/_pages/architecture/en/overview.md

 #### Add-In communication

 Add-ins communicate with each other through events.
 Each add-in instance can trigger an event.
 An event is usually defined by the name of the initiating instance and optionally by an event type.
-For example, a “FileCopy” add-in triggers an “Output” event for each copied file, which contains the name of the copied file.
+For example, a "FileCopy" add-in triggers an "Output" event for each copied file, which contains the name of the copied file.
-After all files have been copied, a “Done” event is also triggered.
-For example, if the instance is called “FileCopy_Demo”, then the triggered events are called as follows:
+After all files have been copied, a "Done" event is also triggered.
+For example, if the instance is called "FileCopy_Demo", then the triggered events are called as follows:

 ```
 FileCopy_Demo.Output